muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 If you run a meetup or visit meetups on a regular bases, feel free to share your lesson learned in the comments.
 I would  love to read them.

+## Typo?

+Found a bug in this article?
+Feel free to apply a pull request at [*Lesson learned from running a local meetup*](https://github.com/andygrunwald/andygrunwald.github.io/blob/develop/content/post/lesson-learned-from-running-a-meetup.md) at github.